 Kayla has spent her legal career representing Arkansans.
 It’s who she is – an advocate.

 As an attorney and a small business owner, Kayla has gained unique insight into how everyday Arkansans are affected by actions at the state legislative level.
 After spending her legal career representing Arkansans, Kayla wants to represent the people of District 39 in the state House of Representatives.
+She also wants to stop the partisan extremism that it dividing our state and country and aims to always listen to every side and have a meaningful dialogue on issues.

-Kayla is running for State Representative so that families in District 39 have a leader who listens to them and is on their side.
+Kayla is running as a Democrat for State Representative so that families in District 39 have a leader who listens to them and is on their side.
 Kayla wants to put her knowledge and experience to work for District 39 on issues like access to affordable health care, public education, economic development, women’s equality, and criminal justice reform.

 Kayla was born in North Little Rock and grew up in Sheridan.
 Her father is a disabled U.S. Army veteran who later became a small business owner.
 Kayla’s mother spent her career working in public school districts.